HISTORY OF EMERGENCY MANAGEMENT

 Donnie K. Smith, Member

-[EDITORS NOTE: This history includes information from the minutes of the EMAT Board of Directors and other sources of information, such as financial documents, conference agendas, and news stories, and occasionally (when records are not available) the memory of various long-time emergency management personalities, including TEMA directors Jim Bassham and Patrick Sheehan (which will be stated).
-Any inferences, conclusions, or explanations can be attributed to the author.
+[This history includes information from the minutes of the EMAT Board of Directors and other sources of information, such as financial documents, conference agendas and news stories, and occasionally (when records are not available) the memory of various long-time emergency management personalities, including TEMA directors Jim Bassham and Patrick Sheehan (which will be stated).
+Any inferences, conclusions or explanations can be attributed to the author.

 The vision of the Historical Committee is to reduce all available material to make the history easier to read.
 A continuous editing process is overseen by Chairman Daryl Justice and member/author Donnie K. Smith.

-Acronyms are defined in the glossary of acronyms at the end of this summary (to shorten the paragraphs, we have ignored the rule to identify the acronym in its first use in the body of the text, so you must go to the glossary for definitions).
-The name of the officers of the association are mentioned in full at the beginning of each year and usually, the title and last name are used for any further repetitions until the next year.
+Acronyms are defined in the glossary of acronyms at the end of this summary (to shorten the paragraphs, and to shorten the text we have ignored the rule to identify the acronym in its first use, so you must go to the glossary for definitions).
+The name of the officers of the association are mentioned in full at the beginning of each year and usually the title and last name are used for any further repetitions until the next year.
 Some elements from the minutes have been deleted in the summarization while historical material may have been added for clarity or to fill a missing section.]

-The minutes we have on file are available in various forms, digital, and paper.
-The originals may be seen by requesting them from the webmaster, Maureen Culberson, or speak to Chairman Justice for more instructions.
+The minutes we have on file are available in various forms, digital and paper.
+The originals may be seen by any member who requesting them from the webmaster, Maureen Culberson, or whoever speaks to Chairman Justice for more instructions.

-Within Tennessee, the newly created Tennessee Civil Defense Agency (1958) was hard at work in its headquarters office, located in Room 315 of the Cordell Hull Building.
-Based on direction and guidance from the FCDA, the TCDA (Civil Defense) set out to develop massive evacuation plans for the major population centers in the state in event of a nuclear emergency, including Memphis, Nashville, Chattanooga, Tri-Cities, and ALKOR (Knoxville-Alcoa).
+Within Tennessee, the newly created Tennessee Civil Defense Agency (1958) was hard at work in its headquarters office, located in Room 315 of the Cordell Hull Building during the dangerous Cold War period.
+Based on direction and guidance from the FCDA, the TCDA (Civil Defense) set out to develop massive evacuation plans for the major population centers in the state in event of nuclear emergency, including Memphis, Nashville, Chattanooga, Tri-Cities, and ALKOR (Knoxville-Alcoa).
 The Governor adopted the policy that TCDA should be the central coordination point for all civil defense actions following an attack and gave TCDA the authority to coordinate all the other state agencies' activities during such periods.

 The culmination of this effort led to the publishing in 1958 of the state's first major planning document related to civil defense.
 Called the Tennessee Operational Survivability Plan, the 10-volume document laid out how the state would respond to a nuclear attack in excruciating detail.
 No one could read it due to its size.
 The plan called for each of the population centers to be designated a Civil Defense Operational Area, each with its own command structure.
 The Governor and the Civil Defense staff were to be relocated to a facility outside of Tullahoma, Tennessee, and an alternate state Capitol was to be established at the old Ovoca Children's School in the same general area.
 The plan describes vehicle loads for anticipated evacuation routes, contains letters of coordination for the use of counties in adjoining states, and even details specific guidance on how resources were to be allocated to individual counties through the CDOA organizational structure.